Anupam-Ashish-Minz/typer_frontend/README.md

-# This is but a typing application alrigth
+# This is but a typing application alright

 ![](assets/screenshot1.png)
 ![](assets/screenshot2.png)